angelacorte/slides-master-thesis/slides-master-thesis.typ

       )
     ]
     , [
-      Simulating the behaviour of a distributed system is crucial to verify the correctness of the system and to understand the behaviour of the system in different scenarios.
+      Simulating the behaviour of a distributed system is crucial to verify the correctness of the system and to understand its behaviour in different scenarios.
     ]
   )
 ]